otausendschoen/Expected_Goals_xG_Model/README.md

 We have this data across 13 competitions for a wide timeframe, from 1958 to 2024.

-Ultimately, our goal is to test the hypothesis that closer shots have a higher chance of resulting in goals, and to see whether this insight is reflected in trends over time.
-In other words: are teams becoming more conservative, favoring high-probability chances over long-range efforts?
-In the end, we might see this being reflected in our xG model.
+Ultimately, our objective is to see if just using a few simple features (ex. shot distance, shot angle to the goal, whether the shot was taken under pressure) can adequately predict the chance of a given shot resulting in a goal.

 # Section I: Set Up Data & Libraries